• Skip to primary navigation

 By the time you finished the previous step, you will be sure enough that your idea with its unique features is strong enough to be converted into a reality.
 This calls for the need of a business model around your idea, which means identifying the ways in which your idea will generate income.

 This is the step where your idea will turn into a business.
-Herein, you need to identify the collaborators who will play a crucial role in process of developing monetizing strategies.
+Herein, you need to identify the collaborators who will play a crucial role in the process of developing monetizing strategies.

 Now, the decisions and inputs by these collaborators or stakeholders will create an impact on your business at different levels in different forms like fiscal policy, monetary policies, state regulations, excise, HR rules, etc.